3DPrintDemon/Demon_Klipper_Essentials_Unified/README.md

 These macros have been developed for use on almost anything from Voron printers to an Ender 3, & anything else in between!
 They will check what sort of machine you have & try to adapt themselves to it automatically!

 So for example if you hit `MACHINE_LEVEL` on a COREXY printer you'll get a `QUAD_GANTRY_LEVEL`, but if you do the same on a bed slinger you'll get a `Z_TILT_ADJUST`.
+Plus the macros can see if you have a COREXY machine that uses `Z_TILT_ADJSUT` & will make use of that system instead of QGL!

 Checks & Error Handling.
-Clear & easy to read messages
+Clear & easy to read messages!

 <br>